Angelique Kerber: 2021: Brief top 10 comeback

-2022: Illness and struggles, 14th title and pregnancy
+2022–2023: 14th career title and pregnancy

 Kerber started off the year having to cancel her preparations for the first Grand Slam of the year when a positive test for coronavirus forced her to skip Sydney.
-Then, in the first round of the 2022 Australian Open, she fell to Kaia Kanepi by a score of 4-6, 3-6.
+Then, in the first round of the 2022 Australian Open, she fell to Kaia Kanepi by a score of 4–6, 3–6.
+Kerber then withdrew from Dubai and lost 6–4, 3–6, 2–6 against Jil Teichmann in Doha.